sakshamGupta09/Angular/13.Styling/encapsulation.md

 - That makes our codebase hard to maintain.
 - **Maintaining Component Encapsulation** We can be certain that styles introduced in a component won't affect other components.

+## How Angular achieves scoping

+- Every component has a property called `encapsulation` in the decorators' metadata.
+- It can take three values `None`, `Emulated`, `ShadowDom`